rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide.md

 It is expected that your SIG will have a "shorthand" name assigned to you (either by core or yourself).
 Because of this, it is a requirement that the group project's packages all have it set for the entire scope of the group.
 For example, if the SIG's name is "Messaging and Communication", the shorthand would be "mc", and the package would be named:

 `erlang-22.0.7-1.el8.mc.x86_64.rpm`

+Some single word SIGs can be abbreviated too.
+Like `hyperscale` can become `hs`.

 ## Automated testing